cplr/fallout-4-perkolator/README.md

 You can also force perks generated for you by the script.
 Select one or more Perk/Rank in the Optimized Build section, and then click "Save Selected Levels as Forced Perks"

-Forced Perks show up as Blue in the Optimized Build section.
+Forced Perks show up as blue in the Optimized Build section.
 You can remove Forced Perks by selecting them, and then clicking "Clear Forced Perk(s)"

 ## To do
 Currently there is no way to plan for Intensive Training, or other ways in which your SPECIAL stats might increase.